uklans/cache-domains/scripts/README.md

 ### Notes for AdGuard Home users

-1. In the `config.json`, you may want to add an entry for your non-cached DNS upstreams.
-You can input this in `ip.adguardhome_upstream` as an array.
+1. Utilising `"combined_output": true` is more convenient.
-2. Once you have ran the script, you can point the upstream list to the text file generated.
-For example: `upstream_dns_file: "/root/cache-domains/scripts/output/adguardhome/cache-domains.txt"`
+2. Once you have run the script and uploaded the file to the appropriate location, you should navigate to Adguard Home -> Filters -> DNS blocklists -> Add blocklist -> Add a custom list.